wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/robot-battery.rst

 Battery Lugs
 ^^^^^^^^^^^^^

 Compression lugs ("crimp lugs") for #10 bolt battery tabs (~0.2" hole diameter) are available online and through electrical supply houses, sold by the accepted wire sizes in AWG (or mm2) and post diameter ("bolt size", "hole diameter").
+Higher end vendors will also distinguish between Standard and Flex strand counts in their lug catalogs.

 Follow manufacturer's instructions to crimp the lugs.
-Teams are strongly recommended to use properly rated tools and stringent quality control practices for crimping processes (ask local veteran teams for help), or use vendor-made crimped leads.
+Teams are strongly recommended to use properly rated tools and stringent quality control practices for crimping processes (ask local veteran teams or a commercial electrician for help), or use vendor-made crimped leads.

 Screw terminal lugs are legal, but not recommended.
-If using screw terminal lugs, check the terminal tightness periodically (at minimum, before each competition weekend).
+If using screw terminal lugs, use the correct tip size screwdriver to tighten the terminal and check the terminal tightness periodically (at minimum, before each competition weekend).

 Battery Lead Lug Connection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^